gvwilson/thirdbit/src/fiction/makers-return/index.md

 "How are you holding up?"

 It took Violet a moment to realize he was speaking to her.
-"I'm all right," she said.
+"I'm all right," she lied.

 "Good.
 Let's have a look, shall we?"